OREL-group/Onboarding/README.md

 ## Onboarding Guide
 Check out these materials to get the answers to your questions about the lab.
 Read about our vision in the [following preprint](https://osf.io/preprints/metaarxiv/4k3z6/).
 You will also want to visit our [YouTube channel](https://www.youtube.com/channel/UCwnHU8Gntm3aHra1uBjIwzQ) and [Lab Medium](https://medium.com/orel-group/), where our Saturday morning NeuroSim meetings are recorded and summarized.
+We are also developing an [Onboarding Guide](https://github.com/OREL-group/Onboarding/blob/main/Onboarding-Guide.md) for new people to get oriented to how our lab works and the tools you will need.

 ### Introductory Presentation to the Lab
 <P align="center">